 Skidmore lacks a comprehensive policy on dual-career hires, despite the fact that about 80% of academics have spouses or partners who are working professionals, almost half of whom are also academics (Wolf-Wendel et al., 2004).
+Although the College regularly hires some faculty partners in temporary and permanent positions, a written policy would help ensure that our process is transparent, consistent, and effective.
 The College's mixed track-record of working with dual-career couples reflects our lack of a comprehensive policy on the so-called "two-body problem."
 Other higher-ed institutions have extensive experience addressing this issue on an institutional rather than individual level.
-"By considering the two-body problem as a two-body opportunity, institutions are demonstrating that they can get top-notch faculty, who are happy, productive, and likely to stay, and who provide an excellent role model for undergraduates."
-(Sher, 2006).
+"By considering the two-body problem as a two-body opportunity, institutions are demonstrating that they can get top-notch faculty, who are happy, productive, and likely to stay, and who provide an excellent role model for undergraduates" (Sher, 2006).

-Top colleges and universities that have invested in spousal hiring find that it advances the institution and many effective measures are cost-neutral (Philipsen and Bostic, 2010).
-As we all work to make Skidmore a great place to work and learn, addressing partner work for faculty and staff is a proven tool that we have yet to apply towards meeting our goals.
-Spousal work policies and resources are supportive of diversity and inclusion goals, as well as competitiveness in hiring and employee retention.
-Implementing effective policies to address the welldocumented "two body problem" presents Skidmore with an opportunity to advance a number of the College's commitment to Inclusive Excellence, strengthening the College community in support of all four of our strategic priorities: I. Integrative Learning and Education-To Enhance the Work of the Faculty as Teacher-Scholars, II.
+Top colleges and universities that have committed to spousal hiring find that partner accommodation policies advance the institution and many effective measures are cost-neutral (Philipsen and Bostic, 2010).
+As we all work to make Skidmore a great place to work and learn, addressing partner work for faculty and staff is a proven tool that we have yet to apply fully towards meeting our goals.
+"Academic couples represent a deep and diverse talent pool", and as such, spousal work policies and resources are supportive of diversity and inclusion goals, as well as competitiveness in hiring and employee retention (Scheibinger et al., 2008).
+Partners bring enormous human capital to our community, and studies show that dual-hire faculty are highly productive and have long durations of employment (Woolstenhulme et al., 2012; McCluskey, 2015).

+Implementing effective policies to address the well-documented "two body problem" presents Skidmore with an opportunity to advance a number of the College's commitment to Inclusive Excellence, strengthening the College community in support of all four of our strategic priorities: I. Integrative Learning and Education-To Enhance the Work of the Faculty as Teacher-Scholars, II.
 Access-To Ensure Access for All Our Students to an Extraordinary Educational Experience: III.
 Well-Being-To Strengthen the Inclusiveness, Health, and Well-Being of Our Community, and IV.
 Sustainability-To Continue to Build a Sustainable Institutional Foundation for Excellence.
 (Skidmore Strategic Plan 2015-2025).
+Co-operation across administrative Divisions at Skidmore is essential to developing transparent and consistent policies.
+We will bring the issue to IPPC for consideration, after the Faculty have an opportunity to vote on this Resolution.